Function of Patrol

 With Officer Cindy’s age and health concerns increasing it became time to begin looking at allowing her to retire.
 In 2010 the Waverly Police Department took the request to the City of Waverly’s residents and businesses for the replacement of Officer Cindy.
 With the support of the community and grant dollars the replacement was able to occur in the fall of 2010.
 Officer Cindy retired and was adopted by a Waverly resident.
 Officer Cindy passed away on 7 February 2012.

 In 2010 Officer Bond became the second K-9 member of the Waverly Police Department.
 Officer Bond also came to us from Northern Michigan K-9 (Clare, Michigan).
 Officer Bond originated from Hungary and receives commands in Hungarian.
 Officer Bond is a dual purpose dog and is trained to detect narcotics (marijuana, cocaine, heroin, and meth), track people, protection, and article searches.
+Officer Bond was also retired from the Waverly Police Department when the K9 Unit was discontinued in 2020.

 D.A.R.E. is substance abuse prevention education and much more!